RoyRiv3r/GranblueFantasyRelink_SteamID64_Editor/README.md

 ## Requirement

-* .NET Framework 4
+* .NET Framework 4.8

 ## Usage
-1. Download the editor from [the release section](https://github.com/Idearum/NieRAutomata-SteamID64-Editor/releases).
+1. Download the editor from [the release section]([https://github.com/Idearum/NieRAutomata-SteamID64-Editor/releases](https://github.com/RoyRiv3r/GranblueFantasyRelink_SteamID64_Editor/releases/tag/1.0.0)).

-2. Run the tool and open one of the save files (\*.dat) of NieR:Automata:
+2. Run the tool and open one of the save files (\*.dat) of GBFR:

-   - **SlotData_#.dat** stores slot progression for slot 1-3.
-   - **GameData.dat** stores general game progression, most obviously the main menu background.
+   - **SaveData1.dat** stores general game progression, most obviously the main menu background.
    - **SystemData.dat** stores graphics settings.

 3. Use https://steamid.xyz/, https://steamidfinder.com/, or https://steamid.co/ to locate the new SteamID64.